MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 > [!TIP]
 > An installation will fail when starting Windows Installer (for example, installing a gateway server by double-clicking MOMGateway.msi) if the local security policy User Account Control: Run all administrators in Admin Approval Mode is enabled.

-Select the required tab to run the Operations Manager Gateway Windows Installer and install the gateway server:

 #### Run Operations Manager Gateway Windows Installer from a command prompt window

 Follow these steps to run the Operations Manager Gateway Windows Installer from a command prompt window: